Air Conditioner Won’t Cool Below 75? Here’s Why and What to Do

 ● Insufficient Refrigerant

-Refrigerant plays a crucial role in the cooling process of your air conditioner.
+Refrigerant is essential in the cooling process of your HVAC system.
+If a leak or your system has insufficient refrigerant, it can struggle to cool your home effectively, particularly below 75 degrees.
 If there is a refrigerant leak or your AC system has insufficient refrigerant, it can struggle to cool your space effectively.

 ● Inadequate Insulation